microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Update-MgBetaIdentityConditionalAccess.md

         - `[ExcludeDeviceStates <String[]>]`:
         - `[ExcludeDevices <String[]>]`: States excluded from the scope of the policy.
 Possible values: Compliant, DomainJoined.
 Cannot be set if deviceFIlter is set.
         - `[IncludeDeviceStates <String[]>]`:
         - `[IncludeDevices <String[]>]`: States in the scope of the policy.
 All is the only allowed value.
-Cannot be set if deviceFIlter is set.
+Cannot be set if deviceFilter is set.
       - `[Locations <IMicrosoftGraphConditionalAccessLocations>]`: conditionalAccessLocations
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[ExcludeLocations <String[]>]`: Location IDs excluded from scope of policy.